Ctrlmonster/koota-tree-queries/README.md

-// example query 1 🚀(💟️): check for spaceships that have pickups in range const spaceshipsWithPickupsInRange = createTreeQuery( IsSpaceship, Radius, Position, InPickupRange(IsHealthPickup, Radius, Position) // the filter needs all these to be present );
+// example query 1 🚀(💟️): check for spaceships that have pickups in range const spaceshipsWithPickupsInRange = createTreeQuery( IsSpaceship, Radius, Position, InPickupRange(IsHealthPickup, Radius, Position) // the filter assumes all these );